 On a Monday evening during spring semester, 35 students at Duke University in Durham, N.C., skipped their normal fast-food fare and cafeteria buffets for a sit-down dinner with their favorite professors.

 Most people sat six to a table–three students with the three professors they invited.
-The students had the opportunity to thank them with their words and with their wallets by treating them to dinner sponsored by Campus Crusade for Christ's college ministry (Duke Cru) and its ministry to professors (Faculty Commons).
+The students had the opportunity to thank them with their words and with their wallets by treating them to dinner sponsored by Cru's college ministry (Duke Cru) and its ministry to professors (Faculty Commons).

 The members of Duke Cru had noticed that students rarely thanked their professors, so they saw this event as an opportunity to demonstrate Christ's love by doing something special for them.